joshhornby/joshhornby.github.io/_posts/2026-02-06-working-with-designers.md

 What early involvement looks like:

-Join the problem definition.
+### Join the problem definition

 Before wireframes exist, there's a problem being explored.
 Be in that conversation.
 Your technical knowledge shapes what solutions are even possible.

-Share constraints upfront.
+### Share constraints upfront

 If the team is using a design system with limited components, say so.
 If there's a performance budget that rules out certain approaches, mention it.
 Let the designer work with real constraints rather than discovering them later.

-Review rough ideas, not polished designs.
+### Review rough ideas, not polished designs

 Looking at early sketches is more useful than seeing final mockups.
 Changes are easier and feel less personal when the design is still rough.

-Pair on complex interactions.
+### Pair on complex interactions

 For anything involving animation, state transitions, or complex data, sit together and work through it.
 The designer understands what they want to achieve; you understand what's achievable.
 Meet in the middle.

 ## Having the Pushback Conversation

 Sometimes you need to say no, or at least "not like this."
 These conversations go badly when they feel like engineering vetoing design.
 They go well when they feel like problem-solving together.

-Start with understanding.
+### Start with understanding

 Before explaining why something is hard, understand why it was designed that way.
 "Help me understand what this animation is trying to achieve" opens a conversation.
 "We can't do this animation" closes it.

-Explain the cost, not just the answer.
+### Explain the cost, not just the answer

 "This will take two weeks" is more useful than "we can't do this."
 It lets the designer weigh the trade-off themselves.
 Sometimes they'll decide it's worth it.
 Sometimes they'll find another way.

-Offer alternatives.
+### Offer alternatives

 Don't just spot problems; bring solutions.
 "We can't do this custom animation, but here's what we can do with our existing library" gives the designer something to work with.

-Pick your battles.
+### Pick your battles

 Not every gap from the spec matters equally.
 A button that's slightly smaller than the mockup probably isn't worth fighting about.
 An interaction that breaks accessibility is.
 Focus your pushback on things that actually matter.

-Never say "just" when it isn't.
+### Never say "just" when it isn't

 Dismissing design decisions as unimportant ("it's just a colour") damages trust.
 If you're pushing back, do it respectfully.
 If you don't understand why something matters, ask.

 ## The Pixel Perfect Debate